 16X20 East Street Gallery archival washer water collection base only.
 Water collection base allows washer to be placed outside of sink; water then drains into sink via hose.
 Ex, $100.

 Patterson Orbital Print Processor.
 Designed for processing 4X5, 5X7 or 8X10 paper.
 It has a wonderful agitation system that provides extremely even development, with no streaking or other problems.
 It is a daylight processor; load it in the dark, then pour chemistry in and out with the lights on.
 Early on, I saw its potential for developing film and I experimented with it.
 I do not much like processing sheet film in hangers or in most multi-sheet processing systems.
 If I go to the trouble to photograph on sheet film, I want to process that sheet film one sheet at a time, or perhaps a few sheets at a time, in such a manner that the film is unlikely to be damaged during processing.
 Images show it with 4X5, 5X7 and 8X10 sheets of film.
-Some alteration of the Patterson Orbital Processor is required in order to process film.
-The alteration is not difficult.
-If you buy it, I will send you images of how I altered one for processing film.
-Also, I add an accessory to it for processing film.
-I will send images of the required accessory to the purchaser.
-The required accessory is commonly available.
-This one has not been altered.
-An article in a photo magazine extolled its capability as a film processor; the price has ever since reflected its value as a film processor. $200.
+I have altered this one neatly to handle film. $250

 Fotorite 20" rapid print procesor, 6X9X33", Ex+, $150.
 Any paper that has developer built into the paper may be used with this processor.
-The print comes out semi dry and ready for use in 10-20 seconds; commonly used by press photographers before the digital age.
+The print comes out semi dry and ready for use in 10-20 seconds; commonly used by press photographers, myself included, before the digital age.